Dark-eyed Junco The Snow Birds Nesting Mating Habits

-By October, I see the first of these birds arriving at my feeders.
+By October, I see the first few of these birds arriving at my feeders.
 A sure sign of the winter to come.

 Dark-eyed Junco (Snowbird)